The Way: Jesus or Muhammad?

 † Jesus said that His Father expected us to love one another unconditionally, the way a father loves his children.

-) The Prophet repeated revelations from Allah which revealed that his god harboured a pathological noxious hatred of anyone who will not do as He commands, even children.
+) Muhammad repeated revelations from Allah which revealed that his god harboured a pathological noxious hatred of anyone who will not do as He commands, even children.

 † Jesus told His followers to love their enemies and to forgive them any transgressions, even transgressions against Him and His Father.